 Corning Ware Profile: P-4 Covered Baking Dish (1963)

-The shape of the 1½ Qt P-4 casserole is quite different from regular square Corning Ware.
+The shape of the P-4 (1½ Qt) Covered Baking Dish is quite different from regular square Corning Ware.
 It is rectangular with a flared rim, and deep for its size.
 It was originally developed for use with a specially designed hot-plate in the Corning Ware Electromatics line, and introduced during 1963 in Blue Cornflower.